aradi/SCPC-Method/VASP/README.md

       VCRYCUT = 0.1 ; the damping region is given in crystaline coordinate and it is symmetric VCRZCUT = 0.1 ; you don't need to set all the sides, only the closest to the origin.

+2. Recommendations

+   2.1 Only single point calculation.
+The SCPC by the moment cannot be used for ions/cell optimization.
+   You can turn on the SCPC method but there won't have any effect to the forces.

+   2.2 The unit cell must be orthogonal to be used with SCPC method.

+   2.3 For 2D materials and slabs, the vacuum direction should be set on the Z-direction.

+   2.4 The SCPC depends on the grid quality; hence, you should consider to use PREC = Accurate or increase in 25%-35% the default ENCUT and ENAUG should be set to twice of ENCUT value.

+   2.5 Do not use LREAL = Auto, only in very large cases.

+   2.6 To define the slab interfaces boundaries you can consider 1-1.5A bellow and above the frontier ion coordinates in the Z-direction.

+   2.7 Reasonable sizes for the material should be used in association to the SCPC method.
+   For 3D systems, try to use lattice larger than 15-20 Angstrom.
+For 2D/Slabs, the in-plane lateral size should be larger than 15-20 Angstrom and the vacuum size should be 3-4 times the thickness or the in-plane lateral sides.

+   2.8 You can use the uncorrected charged WAVECAR and CHGCAR as an initial guess to the SCPC method when you have a localized defect.
+However, for negative defect (excess of electron) this is not a good choice when you are modeling a 2D/SLAB material.
+For negative defect, you should start SCPC after few SCF iterations INVCOR = 8, since the beginning.

+   2.9 You can also start the SCPC with a partial converged uncorreted charged system.
+You can run the charged system with EDIFF = 1.0 or EDIFF = 0.1 then use the WAVECAR and CHGCAR to start SCPC method.

+   2.10 For 2D/SLAB negative defect with charge spilling and/or large potential bending in the vacuum direction, you have to use the neutral defect as reference.
+The use of the pristine system as reference didn't properly correct the charge spilling / potential bending.